Elucidated Rolling Diffusion Models for Probabilistic Forecasting of Complex Dynamics: Additional Results

 \subsection{Additional Navier-Stokes results}

 \paragraph{MSE scores.} For completeness, we report the ensemble-mean MSE test rollout scores for all Navier-Stokes models in~\cref{fig:ns_mse_rollout}, analogously to our main CRPS and SSR results in~\cref{fig:ns_test_rollout}.
 The MSE scores are strongly correlated to the CRPS scores, which is why we deferred their discussion to the appendix.
 Similarly to the CRPS scores, \ours\ achieves significantly better MSE scores, especially for long-range lead times.
-A slight difference to the CRPS results is that the relative improvement of the block-wise autoregressive EDM $W=4$ baseline over the DYffusion baseline is larger in terms of MSE than CRPS. \paragraph{Generated videos.} Generated videos, the corresponding ground truth, and their lead time-dependent errors are provided at this URL: \href{https://drive.google.com/drive/folders/1lVp9TwiK3dcQtsvr5XKlWiBEp1nidnum?usp=sharing}{https://drive.google.com/drive/folders/1lVp9TwiK3dcQtsvr5XKlWiBEp1nidnum?usp=sharing}.
+A slight difference to the CRPS results is that the relative improvement of the block-wise autoregressive EDM $W=4$ baseline over the DYffusion baseline is larger in terms of MSE than CRPS.